aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/unionrange/_index.md

 ### getName() {#getName--}

+<b>@deprecated.</b> Please use the 'name' property instead.
 Gets or sets the name of the range.

 ```javascript
 getName() : string;